teh-cmc/interface-bench/README.md

 go version go1.6.2 darwin/amd64
 $ sysctl -n machdep.cpu.brand_string
 Intel(R) Core(TM) i7-4870HQ CPU @ 2.50GHz
-$ go run main.go
+$ go run concrete_vs_interface.go
 [concrete]  computed 100000000 sums in 41.966579ms
 [interface] computed 100000000 sums in 2.799456753s
 ```

-At first glance, it would seem that going through the interface dispatch machinery comes with a terrifying 6500% slowdown... and, indeed, that's what I thought at first; until @twotwotwo [rightfully demonstrated how completely broken my benchmark actually was](https://github.com/teh-cmc/interface-bench/issues/1).
+At first glance, it would seem that going through the interface dispatch machinery comes with a terrifying 6500% slow-down... and, indeed, that's what I thought at first; until @twotwotwo [rightfully demonstrated how completely broken my benchmark actually was](https://github.com/teh-cmc/interface-bench/issues/1).

 So, what is really going on here?
 For a concise answer, have a look at #1.
-If you're looking for the long version, just continue reading below.
+If you're looking for the long version, you may continue reading below.

 ### Why are the concrete calls this fast?